Financial Tips and Tricks

 - You should learn how to keep a ledger, basically a financial recording keeping system, where you record and categorize your expenses.

-- A personal finance ledger is much easier to implement than a corporate ledger, it just needs to be able to help you:
+- A personal finance ledger is much easier to implement than a corporate

 - See all of your expenses in a single consolidated view.
 (Usually this means you need to be able to import expenses from multiple sources: cash, checking accounts, credit cards, PayPal, eBay, Amazon, HSA, utility bills, subscriptions, etc.)